siberianfox/tinygwiki/Connecting-TinyG.md

 * Terminal Shell - Molex 09-50-3041 (need 1 per motor)
 * Crimp Terminals - Molex 08-50-0134 (need 4 per motor, and usually some extras)

 You need 4 terminals for each housing (shell).
 You can get these from Mouser or DigiKey.
-TE/Amp also makes some nice parts with the shell and terminals all-in-one: TE/Amp 3-644463-4
+TE/Amp also makes some nice parts with the shell and terminals all-in-one:
+* TE/Amp 3-644463-4 (need one per motor)

 ### Find the Coil Pairs
 The first thing you need to do is make sure you know which wires are connected to the same coil.